cosmos/cosmos-sdk/docs/architecture/adr-071-crypto-v2-multi-curve.md

 ### Implementation on CometBFT Codebase

-The implementation of this ADR to CometBFT will require a medium refactor in the codebase.
-Below we describe the proposed strategy to perform this implementation, this is:
+The implementation of this ADR in CometBFT will require a medium-level refactor of the codebase.
+Below we describe the proposed strategy to perform this implementation, which is:

-* Add a new `PrivValidator` implementation that uses `CryptoProvider` underneath.
+* Add a new `PrivValidator` implementation that uses the `CryptoProvider` interface underneath.

 * Adding [Keyring](https://github.com/cosmos/cosmos-sdk/blob/main/crypto/keyring/keyring.go) and [Record](https://github.com/cosmos/cosmos-sdk/blob/main/proto/cosmos/crypto/keyring/v1/record.proto) for storing and loading providers.

 * New directories reorganization.

-* Use Keyring to load and instantiate validators when booting up a node.
+* Use **Keyring** to load and instantiate validators when booting up a node.

 #### Create a single implementation for `PrivValidator`